Luo Wei (taekwondo)

 Luo Wei (罗微 (羅微, Luó Wēi); born May 23, 1983, in Beijing) is a female Chinese taekwondo practitioner who competed at the 2004 Summer Olympics.
 She won the gold medal in the women's under 67 kg taekwondo competition.

 Career

-In 2002, after being selected for the national team, he won the 72kg championship at the National Taekwondo Championships; in the same year, he won the bronze medal in the 67kg event at the Busan Asian Games.
+In 2002, after being selected for the national team, she won the 72kg championship at the National Taekwondo Championships; in the same year, she won the bronze medal in the 67kg event at the Busan Asian Games.

 In August 2004, 21-year-old Luo Wei won the 29th gold medal for the Chinese delegation in the women's 67kg taekwondo finals at the Athens Olympics. gold medal and became China's second Olympic taekwondo champion after Chen Zhong.